kubevious/kubevious/README.md

 # 📢 What people say about Kubevious

+- [Five tools to make your K8s experience more enjoyable](https://dev.to/cyclops-ui/five-tools-to-make-your-k8s-experience-more-enjoyable-5d85) by Juraj Karadža
 - [YAKD: Yet Another Kubernetes Dashboard](https://medium.com/geekculture/yakd-yet-another-kubernetes-dashboard-7766bd071f30) by KumoMind
 - [A Tour of Kubernetes Dashboards](https://youtu.be/CQZCRMUQynw) by Kostis Kapelonis @ Codefresh
 - [Kubevious - Kubernetes GUI that's not so Obvious | DevOps](https://youtu.be/E3giPRiXSVI) by Bribe By Bytes